All About Quads

 • Ratings: All Quads are officially NWSRS- rated.
 We will run USCF-rated quads in the future.

 • Time controls: G/25 d5 (Each player has 25 minutes total per game with an additional 5 second delay per move).
 This is a comfortable pace for most players.
-Everyone plays at least three rounds of chess.

 Regularly scheduled Quads are available for registration.
 Quad "Special Events" are available upon reqeust.
 Learn more!